anttisalonen/progbook/rst/sdl.rst

 Now, you may wonder what all is there that SDL provides, and what are all the different parameters that the different functions can accept.
 This is a very valid question and is answered in the SDL *reference*.

 *Exercise*: Look up the SDL documentation for the functions SDL_Init and SDL_CreateRenderer.
-If you're curious, you can also try to find the definitions of the functions in the SDL source code.
+Find the definitions of the functions in the SDL source code.

 SDL and font handling
 =====================